Lohith-reddy/jazz_music_gen_mlops/README.md

 TFX for training, error analysis, and serving using dockers, ec2/gcp, kubeflow.

-Iteration-3 - Improve the Model
+Iteration-3 - Improve the Model and prepocessing

+The current preprocessing is dismal.
+Improve data:
+    1. notes are currently modeled as integers.
+A semi-supervised encoding is better.
+        a. use music21 to create a custom embedding.
+        a. traditional - n-gram, SVD
+        b. raw midi data into pre-trained models to fetch features?? i.e. tranfer learning
+        c.
+    2. feature engineering
 Use various model architectures and hyperopt

     1. Transformers